segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 ## How does Segment calculate MTUs?

-Segment counts the number of **unique** `userID`s, and then adds the number of **unique** `anonymousId`s that are never associated with a `userID`.
+Segment counts the number of **unique** `userId`s, and then adds the number of **unique** `anonymousId`s that are never associated with a `userId`.
 Segment counts these IDs over all calls made from all sources in your workspace, over a billing month.
 Segment only counts each user once per month, even if they perform more than one action or are active across more than one source.

 For example, a user might visit your website, and use your mobile app.
-At first, they would have two `anonymousID`s, one for each platform.
-However, if they log in during the course of the month, that `anonymousID` is attached to a `userID`.
+At first, they would have two `anonymousId`s, one for each platform.
+However, if they log in during the course of the month, that `anonymousId` is attached to a `userId`.
-If the user logs in on _just_ the app, you would still see two MTUs: one `anonymousID` for the website source, and one `anonymousID` with an attached `userID` from the app source.
+If the user logs in on _just_ the app, you would still see two MTUs: one `anonymousId` for the website source, and one `anonymousId` with an attached `userId` from the app source.
-If the user logs in on _both_ the app and website, they would count as one MTU: two different `anonymousID`s attached to one `userID`.
+If the user logs in on _both_ the app and website, they would count as one MTU: two different `anonymousId`s attached to one `userId`.

 ## How do I see my usage data?